What is a Mixed Offering?

 In October 2016, AT&T Inc., the US telecommunications and entertainment conglomerate, announced the acquisition of Time Warner, a multinational mass media and entertainment conglomerate.
-The total value of the equity acquisition exceeded $85 billion.
-The deal is an example of a mixed offering because AT&T used the combination of cash and stock payments.
+The total value of the acquisition exceeded $85 billion.
+AT&T used a combination of cash and stock payments.

-According to the terms of the deal, the shareholders of Time Warner received $107.50 per share.
-Half of this price ($53.75) was paid in cash, while another half was paid in AT&T stock, with the price per share at $53.75.
+According to the terms of the deal, the shareholders of Time Warner received $107.50 per share for their stock.
+Half of this price ($53.75) was paid in cash, while the other half was paid in AT&T stock, with the price per share at $53.75.